-products and materials being mismanaged (e.g. open dumping and open burning) or managed according to a different economically more attractive - waste management route such as utilization as Refuse Derived Fuel (RDF), incineration for energy recovery or disposal at land-fill sites.
+The same applies to other products and materials.
+Recycling loops can only be economically viable when there is a market for the specific recycled products and materials.
+This implies that recyclability can vary across geographical locations, as it depends on factors such as available infrastructures, market development for recyclables, and other local context-specific conditions.
+The lack of market for many materials results in a large portion of products and materials being mismanaged (e.g. open dumping and open burning) or managed according to a different - economically more attractive - waste management route such as utilization as Refuse Derived Fuel (RDF), incineration for energy recovery or disposal at landfill sites.

 In addition, it should be mentioned that the management of waste is always a matter of alternative availability.
 Recycling loops that are economically viable are relatively rare.
-In-deed, while recycling highly valued metals is often economical, this is not the case for many materials.
+Indeed, while recycling highly valued metals is often economical, this is not the case for many materials.
 The economic viability of recycling and recovery activities depends on the existence of alternative management options.
 As long as open dumping, open burning or low-level recycling is tolerated, sustainable waste management options will not evolve due to the higher costs to be borne by the responsible waste management authority or the producers in case of systems of Extended Producer Responsibility (EPR) put in place.
 However, it is important to note that such assessments fail to consider the costs to society and the environment when waste is not managed sustainably.